Kristallos/work/README.md

 # work
-This is the second training.
+This is the second training.no